-There are a lot of these storytelling courses where they all say “You need to find the unique positioning, and you need to tell a story about your brand.”
+There are a lot of these storytelling courses where they all say, “You need to find the unique positioning, and you need to tell a story about your brand.”

 It might seem like a luxury problem, but it isn’t really.
 It’s just tiresome to constantly every single time to send out a newsletter or record a podcast and ask yourself, “What is it that you’re trying to do?”

+And then the same for our sales conversations.
 I just didn’t have that before.
 I have a story that connects with people and that I now use in sales calls.

-It just makes me feel like very relieved because I don’t have to think about how I’m going to do this every single time for the rest of my life.
+It just makes me feel very relieved because I don’t have to think about how I’m going to do this every single time for the rest of my life.